-- The General Fund is the general operating fund of the Council.
+The General Fund is the general operating fund of the Council.
 It is used to account for all financial resources except those required to be accounted for in another fund.
-PCOA (Parish Council on Aging Funds) are included in the General Fund and are used to supplement Title III programs. - Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
+PCOA (Parish Council on Aging Funds) are included in the General Fund and are used to supplement Title III programs.